AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/events.md

 </TabItem>
 </Tabs>

-> **NOTE**: If a note recipient is one of the accounts inside the Aztec RPC, we don't need to register it as a recipient because we already have the public key available.
+> **NOTE**: If a note recipient is one of the accounts inside the Aztec RPC Server, we don't need to register it as a recipient because we already have the public key available.

-At this point we only allow emitting note spending info through encrypted events.
+> At this point the Sandbox only enables the emitting of encrypted note preimages through encrypted events.
-In the future we will allow emitting arbitrary information.
+> In the future we will allow emitting arbitrary information.
-(If you currently emit arbitrary information, AztecRPC server will fail to process it and it will not be queryable.)
+> (If you currently emit arbitrary information, AztecRPC server will fail to decrypt, process and store this data, so it will not be queryable).

 To emit encrypted logs first import the `emit_encrypted_log` utility function inside your contract: